Njr2302/Image-Gallery-Task/README.md

 ## Features

-- Responsive grid: 1 column on mobile, 3 on tablet, 4–6 on desktop
+- Responsive grid:- 1 column on mobile, 3 on tablet, 4–6 on desktop
 - Fullscreen lightbox viewer with descriptive captions
 - Images loaded dynamically from a JavaScript array for easy updates
 - Modern styling using Tailwind CSS